Nikkydee/Todo_App/server/README.md

 ```
 - To get the curent working tree, git fetch --all, then checkout to `main` branch.
 - Once in the repository change driectory to the server folder by running `cd server`
 - Create a file and name it `.env`.
-The content of this file is sent with submission document.
+The content of this file can be accessed [here](https://docs.google.com/document/d/13FhwSmokWnsl6sHcwigj3ZgK9nHrm8E3ROf-I4SJjWo/edit?usp=sharing) (Only server/.env)
 - Install dependecies by running
 ```bash
  npm install